tomjoht/documentation-theme-jekyll/mydoc/mydoc_install_jekyll_on_mac.md

 ## Install Homebrew

-Homebrew is a package manager for the Mac, and you can use it to install alternative Ruby code.
+Homebrew is a package manager for the Mac, and you can use it to install an alternative instance of Ruby code.
 To install Homebrew, run this command:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"